-An application is made by the institution to NCHE for the accreditation of the new programme.
+An application is made by the institution to the NCHE for the accreditation of the new programme.
 The application should include the following documents:

 - The self-evaluation report, with supporting evidence. - An implementation plan that specifies in detail how the programme will be implemented and how the criteria will be met.
-The plan should provide clear details on implementation steps with specification of budgetary allocations, human resources, infrastructure, etc., linked to time frames.
+The plan should provide clear details on implementation steps with specification of budgetary allocations, human resources, infrastructure, etc., linked to timeframes.

-6.1.3 Assessment of application by review panel
+6.1.3 The review panel